anovakovic01/mainflux/docs/dev-guide.md

    7) "type"
    8) "device"
 ```
-Note that thing update event will contain only those field that were updated using
+Note that thing update event will contain only those fields that were updated using
 update endpoint.

 #### Thing remove event